XiaoleiLiuBio/G2P/README.md

 </p>

 ```
-Number of Chromosomes: total number of Chromosomes for each new generated sample
+Number of Chromosomes: total number of Chromosomes for each newly simulated sample
-Marker size of each Chromosome: vector, marker size of each Chromosome
+Marker size of each Chromosome: a vector, marker size of each Chromosome
+Heterozygosity: average heterozygosity of all markers
 Population size: Sample size of new generated population
+Fst: fixation index
-Physical distance of neighbor markers: Physical distance of neighbor markers
+Physical distance of neighbor markers: Physical distance between neighbor markers
 Output ped file path: output path of ped file
-Output map file path: output path of map file
 ```

 ## Random Simulation _ Pipeline